When one knows and sees the four noble truths, there is the wearing away of the taints.

 following the direct path;

-The knowledge of the |wearing away::exhaustion, depletion, gradual destruction [khaya]| arises first,
+the knowledge of the |wearing away::exhaustion, depletion, gradual destruction [khaya]| arises first,

-then follows |final knowledge::spiritual insight of the complete wearing away of the mental defilements; full awakening [aññā]|.
+then follows |final knowledge::spiritual insight of the complete wearing away of the taints; full awakening [aññā]|.

 Tato aññāvimuttassa,